 About Castle Hill house and gardens in Devon

-Castle Hill house and gardens are steeped in history and are, and have been for centuries, a home to the Fortescue family.
-Today it is loved and cherished by the Earl and Countess of Arran and is a wonderful North Devon visitor attraction.
-We'd like to tell you more...
+Castle Hill house and gardens are steeped in history and have for centuries been a home to the Fortescue family.
+The current custodians are the 15th generation of the family to live in the house.

 A warm welcome from Lady Arran